sleepdev/nos/README.md

     1

-    >>> #Indexes allow you to find saved objects.
+    Indexes allow you to find saved objects.
 Index keys must be strings.
-    ...

     >>> index["a"] = 5
     >>> index["a"]
     5